mondersky/tabscolor-vscode/README.md

 [![Total Installs](https://img.shields.io/visual-studio-marketplace/i/mondersky.tabscolor)](https://marketplace.visualstudio.com/items?itemName=mondersky.tabscolor)
-> This extension isn't supported on Mac OS yet
+> This extension may not work on some Macbooks

 > **IMPORTANT NOTE : AFTER INSTALLING TABSCOLOR YOU MAY GET THE POPUP "YOUR CODE INSTALLATION IS CORRUPT..."
 UPON RESTART.
 JUST CLICK ON THE GEAR ICON AND CHOOSE DON'T SHOW AGAIN.**